rwuk/PyDie/README.md

 If you do not have permission to create / write to a file in the same directory that PyDie.py is located use the non-persistent log.

-This script is written for python 3.*, once it's finnished I'll make a version that works with 2.7
+This script is written for python 3.*, for python 2.7 use pydie_old.py